mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 He was right.
 I wrote the design document imagining how my teammates would read it, but I failed to consider other readers.
 There was a broader audience beyond my immediate teammates that included partner teams, mentors, and [promotion committees](/why-i-quit-google/).
 They should all be able to understand the document as well.
 Since that discussion, I always think about how to frame my work in a way that explains its context.

-Your changelist description should summarize any background knowledge a reader needs.
+Your changelist description should summarize any background knowledge the reader needs.
 You might have a code reviewer in mind when you write the description, but they don't necessarily have the context you imagine.
-Besides, your other teammates should understand the change as well.
-Readers in the future should be able to understand your intentions when they look back on the change history.
+Besides, your other teammates might need to read this changelist as well, and readers in the future should understand your intentions when they look back on the change history.

 A good changelist description explains: